-How to detect and delete the Jacksbot malware?
+Jacksbot virus: How to detect and delete it on your Mac

 Watch out for a Jacksbot virus

-Most macOS Gatekeepers will prevent anything from opening that isn’t code designed and comes from a verified developer, so unless you’ve got Java enabled you should be safe.
-However, this malware is worth watching out for and if you've not scanned your Mac for viruses in a while, it is a RAT that should be removed.
+Gatekeeper in most macOS versions will prevent anything from opening that isn’t code designed and comes from a verified developer, so unless you’ve got Java-enabled, you should be safe.
+However, this malware is worth watching out for, and if you’ve not scanned your Mac for viruses in a while, it is a RAT that should be removed.

 Why is Jacksbot dangerous?

 jRAT is part of a family of viruses that create a backdoor into computers; then, they take control of the operating system.
 One of the ways it has been spotted is in the disguise of a Minecraft update.
 A game still popular with millions, which is why the virus spread through file sharing and torrent sites and continues to do so in new formats.